-A good healthcare construction company will make sure they thoroughly understand statistics that are vital to the health of the hospital or medical facility before they can determine their final plan of action.
-So bed/matrix censuses, hospital strategic plans, and a thorough mapping of existing flow, staffing and adjacencies must be confirmed and understood.
+A competent healthcare construction company will make sure they thoroughly understand statistics that are vital to the health of the hospital or medical facility before they can determine their final plan of action.
+Bed/matrix censuses, hospital strategic plans and a thorough mapping of existing flow, staffing and adjacencies must be confirmed and understood.

-In this part of the healthcare construction project, when The Korte Company is hired, we interview executive and management teams for conceptual vision and direction.
-Additionally, we look to talk to department managers, as they’re the ones that really know how their particular healthcare facility works and what they need to make it better than it already is.
+In this part of the healthcare construction project, we interview executive and management teams for conceptual vision and direction.
+Additionally, we seek input from department managers, as they’re the ones that best know how the facility should work from a day-to-day operations perspective.
+We discuss why these interviews are so important here.

-At this point in the healthcare construction project, your Design-Builder should have a strong understanding of phasing and exactly how much the healthcare provider is wanting to spend.
-They should also be able to forecast whether or not phasing is dependent upon funding.
+Your Design-Builder should have a strong understanding of phasing, be aware of how much the organization intends to spend and be able to forecast whether construction phasing will be dependent on available funding.

-In what’s almost the final portion of Part 2, the Owner should expect to see layouts of the medical facility floor plan and more.
-To read more about our thoughts on those, click here.
+Next, owners should expect to see layouts of the medical facility floor plan and more.

 Design development and GMP phase

-As Part 2 wraps up, the project developer will review energy and sustainable design plans, cost estimating, phasing, constructability, valid engineering review, scheduling and more.
+The project developer will review energy efficiency and sustainability plans, cost estimating, phasing, constructability, valid engineering review, scheduling and more.
 We recommend a second round of staff interviews and a thorough look at the building program’s approval.

 The healthcare Design-Builder will present their initial GMP for review and comment, and then present again for approval.

 Architectural drawings of floor plans, elevators, room sizes should now be set and outline specification to 50% complete.
-Here, all code reviews and address any code issues and third round staff interviews are conducted.
+Here, all code reviews and a third round of staff interviews are conducted.